The heartland Kiwi town where 22 per cent have tested positive

 "The reality is that our region, and our people, have some of the worst health, wellbeing, and social statistics in Aotearoa.
 We also have one of the lowest Covid-19 vaccination rates across all of Aotearoa's DHBs.

-"There are many people working long hours, doing the best they can, to turn around those statistics, but it will take time to reverse a situation caused by deep-seated and long-standing inequities."
+"Many people are working long hours, doing the best they can, to turn around those statistics, but it will take time to reverse a situation caused by deep-seated and long-standing inequities."

 For those who had to return to the East Coast, Parata urged them in the letter to be fully vaccinated and also return a negative test for Covid-19 before travelling.